UNIV: Unified Foundation Model for Infrared and Visible Modalities: Experiments

 To evaluate the effectiveness of our proposed UNIV, we conduct comprehensive comparisons with several baseline methods.
 These include models trained from scratch, models pre-trained solely on large-scale infrared datasets, and models pre-trained solely on visible RGB dataset.

-Following InfMAE~\cite{liu2025infmae}, we evaluate our model on two infrared sub-datasets: MSRS~\cite{Tang2022PIAFusion} for semantic segmentation and M3FD~\cite{liu2022target} for object detection.
-We use the UperNet~\cite{xiao2018unified} head for semantic segmentation and MaskRCNN~\cite{he2017mask} head for object detection.
+We evaluate our model on two infrared sub-datasets: MSRS~\cite{Tang2022PIAFusion} for semantic segmentation and M3FD~\cite{liu2022target} for object detection, using the UperNet~\cite{xiao2018unified} head for semantic segmentation and MaskRCNN~\cite{he2017mask} head for object detection.

 The results of Training from scratch and Pre-training on infrared dataset are from \cite{liu2025infmae}.
 All methods are trained to convergence under identical settings to ensure a fair comparison.
-Details and visualization can be found in Appendix~\ref{sec:app2} and \ref{sec:app3}.
+Details and visualization can be found in Appendix.